Pradeepks01/To-Do-List/Readme.md

-# To-Do App
+# To-Do-App

-A simple and responsive To-Do app built with HTML, JavaScript, and Tailwind CSS.
+A simple and responsive To-Do-App built with HTML, JavaScript, and Tailwind CSS.

 ## Features